The Unbearable Lightness of Mathematics, Solo Exhibition, 2020

 Installation view, Mercury 20 Gallery, Sep-Oct 2020

 Math Notebook, installation wraps around the gallery, variable dimensions, 2020

-Through video, moving images, and sound, Karimi remakes the experience and the anxiety she went through attending her science classroom for the viewer.
+Through video and sound, Karimi remakes the experience and the anxiety she went through attending her science classroom for the viewer.

-The voice in Persian mimicking one of Karimi’s math teachers calling her to the blackboard to solve a math problem.
-The voice feels militant and serious.
+Karimi’s militant voice in Persian mimics one of her math teachers calling her to the blackboard to solve a math problem.
 The layering of the voice showcases Karimi’s anxiety and fear.

 To Tell My Story, 2020, video and audio, 1:11

 Come to the Blackboard, 2020, video and sound, 1:27